ALEX11BR/ThemeChanger/README.md

 # TODOs
 - Add more advanced Kvantum support (e.g. handling of the Kvantum theme names, which oftentimes don't match the GTK theme names, or syncing some options)
-- Implement live reloading for other XSETTINGS-compatible daemons.
+- Implement live reloading for other desktop environments / XSETTINGS-compatible daemons.
 - Add more options to set (see [further reference](https://developer.gnome.org/gtk3/stable/GtkSettings.html))
 - Add theme remover
 - Add a client for OCS-compatible websites like gnome-look.org, tailored for downloading (and automatically installing) themes (see [API reference]() and [a reference project](https://www.opencode.net/dfn2/pling-store-development))